Louisa

 Notable People Named Louisa

-Louisa Tollemache, 7th Countess of Dysart - Louisa Manners Tollemache, 7th Countess of Dysart, was a prominent Scottish peer with a rich family history and significant estates in England, including Helmingham Hall and Ham House.
+Louisa Tollemache, 7th Countess of Dysart - Louisa Manners Tollemache, 7th Countess of Dysart, inherited and passed on the family estates of Helmingham Hall and Ham House after her brothers died without heirs.

-Louisa Garrett Anderson, CBE, was a pioneering medical professional, suffragette, and social reformer, known for her contributions to the Women's Social and Political Union and her biography of her mother, Elizabeth Garrett Anderson.
+Louisa Garrett Anderson was a medical pioneer, suffragette, and social reformer who authored the biography of her mother, Elizabeth Garrett Anderson, in 1939.

 Dame Louisa Brandreth Aldrich-Blake was a pioneering surgeon and one of the first British women in modern medicine.